Ghosn seen on security camera leaving Tokyo home alone: media - Journal du Cameroun

 A court in Tokyo had allowed Ghosn to keep a second French passport as he needed one to travel inside Japan, a source close to the matter has told AFP.

-According to this source, the court in Tokyo had allowed Ghosn to keep a second French passport so long as it was kept “in a locked case” with the key held by his lawyers.
+According to this source, the Japanese court had allowed Ghosn to keep the passport so long as it was kept “in a locked case” with the key held by his lawyers.

+Lebanon and Japan do not have an extradition agreement under which Ghosn could be sent back to Tokyo.

+A French minister meanwhile said France “will not extradite” Ghosn if he arrived in the country “because France never extradites its nationals.”